About ESC Region 12

 texas map, region 12 highlightedTexas System of Education Service Centers

 ESC Region 12 is one of 20 Education Service Centers in Texas and is a part of the Texas System of ESCs.
-Learn more at https://tea.texas.gov/about-tea/other-services/education-service-centers.
+Learn more at tea.texas.gov.

 Public Information Requests